wizeline/AutonomousQAAgent-POC/README.md

    - If parsing issues are encountered, `errors` are returned in the summary (the workflow includes robust parsing code to handle template literals and common malformed responses).
 8. `Export to JSON File` writes consolidated results locally.
 9. (Optional) The flow then enriches each `testFile` with repo context, creates test files locally, and pushes them to the configured `testBranch` on GitHub.
+10. When the workflow complete, the webhook of n8n will be called and send some "sample" files into a predefined email.

+## Future work

+1. The user can received email should be configurable.
+2. Send the valuable information of the test result artifact, because currently the attached file in email does not give enough insigt for user.